jeremy-rifkin/cpptrace/README.md

 }
 ```

+> [!NOTE]
+> Unfortunately, this is only able to preserve traces under libstdc++ and libc++, not Microsoft's standard library.
+This
+> Is due to Microsoft's implementation of exceptions and `std::current_exception`.

 ### Implementation Note

 In order to preserve the original trace, `cpptrace::rethrow` must store the original trace using the current